Mary Jo Reiff

 - Director of Composition

-Broadly conceived, my research explores how texts function within communities, cultures and publics and how rhetorical interactions shape social actions within these contexts.
-I am interested, then, in texts as discursive sites of action or performances, with an emphasis on what texts do, how they act in the world, and the multiple roles enacted by writers and audiences.
-These research interests have converged around interests in 1) the study of public genres, particularly the public petition, as it mobilizes support and enacts social change; 2) research on the shifting role of audiences within public and new media contexts; and 3) the study of how students’ writing performances transfer to new contexts and can inform pedagogical change.
-My current work in progress includes a book under contract, entitled Audience: History, Theory, Pedagogy, that explores conceptualizations of audience outside of Western rhetorical traditions, provides an overview of interdisciplinary research on audience, and updates audience perspectives to include new lines of inquiry on electronic and multimedia audiences.
-My current work in progress also includes a chapter-length study of how petitions (from print to online petitions) act as sites of transaction for mobilizing support for climate change; an article-length collaborative study (with KU graduate students in Rhetoric and Composition) on the interrelation of public genres and social action; and an article on collaboration and cooking, with long-term co-author Anis Bawarshi (KU alum and Professor of English at University of Washington).
-This piece explores the material, relational, and affective practices of cooking and writing together, examining how collaborative cooking experiences can translate into and enrich an understanding of collaborative authorship.
+My research focuses on the intersection of rhetorical and social action—with a focus on texts as discursive sites of action or performances and with an interest in what texts do, how they act in the world, and the multiple roles enacted by writers and audiences.
+These research interests have converged around emphases in 1) the study of public genres, particularly the public petition, as it mobilizes support and enacts social change; 2) research on the shifting role of audiences within public and new media contexts; and 3) the study of how students’ writing performances are transformed and repurposed in contexts beyond the classroom.
+I have published books on rhetorical genre studies, public genres, writing program ecologies, and audience.
+My recent publications include a study of how petitions (from print to online petitions) act as sites of transaction for mobilizing support for climate change and an article (with long-term co-author Anis Bawarshi, KU alum and Professor of English at University of Washington) that explores how collaborative cooking experiences can translate into and enrich an understanding of collaborative authorship.

 Writing theory, research, and pedagogy; writing knowledge transfer; public rhetoric; audience theory; critical ethnography; rhetorical genre studies.